Shopify/discounts-reference-app/examples/remix-app/README.md

-# Shopify Discount Functions Remix App
+# Shopify Discount Functions React Router App

 > [!NOTE]
 > Instead of cloning this repo, you can use the Shopify CLI to create a new app using the following command: